-Our course enjoys the distinction of being ranked just outside the Top 50 courses in the Scotland by the National Club Golfer magazine, an accolade richly deserved.
+Our course is ranked just outside the Top 50 courses in the Scotland, an accolade richly deserved.

 And no wonder...the design skills of the legendary Dr Alister MacKenzie are self-evident in the challenging two-tier greens which were the forerunner of none other than Augusta National, the home of The Masters.
 Enjoy the originals here in Banff!

-The course, which sets a demanding scratch of 68, is set in a beautiful, manicured parkland setting which surprises with glimpses of the Moray Firth.
+The course, which sets a very demanding scratch of 68 even for the elite, is set in a beautiful, manicured parkland setting which surprises with glimpses of the Moray Firth.

-The famous River Deveron, the challenge to many an angler, borders five holes and flows into the sea through the seven-span Banff Bridge, which was completed in 1779 by John Smeaton, and forms the backdrop to the closing holes.
+The famous River Deveron, the challenge to many an angler, borders five holes and flows into the sea through the seven-span Banff Bridge, and forms the backdrop to the closing holes.
 Honorary member Ewen Murray of Sky Sports can often be found on the banks if not on the course.

-Nestling within the borders of the tree-lined course is Duff House, considered one of the grandest classical country houses built in the 18th century and designed by William Adam.
+Nestling within the borders of the tree-lined course is Duff House, considered one of the grandest classical country houses built in the 18th century.
 It is managed by Historic Scotland and contains fine paintings and furniture on loan from the National Galleries of Scotland.

 But golf is not all at Duff House Royal; we pride ourselves on our hospitality, our dining experience, our resident ex-tour professional and all the things you would hope for to make your day complete - easy parking, buggy hire, visitors' locker rooms and the chance to relax in our clubhouse and reflect on a day well spent.